MahdiRahbar/SLUSpell/README.md

 [![PyPi download](https://pypip.in/d/SLUSpell/badge.png)](https://crate.io/packages/SLUSpell/)

-# SluSpell
+# SLUSpell

-SluSpell is an opensource project that provide a simple user iterface for spell checking.
+SLUSpell is an opensource project that provide a simple user iterface for spell checking.
 This project currently supports English and Irish.

 *****
 ## Usage Guide